Today’s Reading: Hosea; Isaiah 26-29

 Plow up the hard ground of your hearts, for now is the time to seek the Lord, that he may come and shower righteousness upon you.” – Hosea 10:12

-Out of His great mercy, God’s punishes us with consequences to our unfaithfulness, for the purpose of restoring us to a right relationship with Him – the relationship He sent His Son to restore:
+Out of His great mercy, God’s punishes us with judgment or consequences to our unfaithfulness, for the purpose of restoring us to a right relationship with Him – the relationship He sent His Son to restore:

 “Come, let us return to the Lord.
 He has torn us to pieces; now he will heal us.
 He has injured us; now he will bandage our wounds.
 In just a short time he will restore us, so that we may live in his presence.
 Oh, that we might KNOW THE LORD!
 LET US PRESS ON TO KNOW HIM.
 He will respond to us as surely as the arrival of dawn or the coming of rains in early spring.” – Hosea 6:1-3